-We often hear from students who want to try GladRags, but are afraid that living in a college dormitory will make reusables impossible.
-Whether you live by yourself, with roommates, or in a coed dorm, it’s totally possible for GladRags to be a simple and convenient part of your life!
-Here are a few tips for using cloth pads and menstrual cups in less-than-private living situations (and check out our article about using them in public restrooms too!):
+We often hear from students who want to try GladRags, but are afraid that living in a college dorm will make reusables impossible.
+Whether you live by yourself, with roommates, or in a dorm, it’s totally possible for GladRags to be a simple and convenient part of your life!
+Here are a few tips for using cloth pads in less-than-private living situations (and check out our article about using them in public restrooms too!):

 Presoak your pads

 Nadia R. advises college students to “just have a small tub (like a plastic basin) that when you’re done with a pad you can put it in to soak.
 Use an old dark t-shirt to drape over the top while they soak — it won’t smell if its just a day or so — then pop them in with a load of laundry.
 Good luck!
 You can do it!”